Stakes Made from Como Lake Driftwood

 Selection and Construction

 The first versions of the Conversion game did not have a handbook.
 Players had to take notes on paper, the old-fashioned way.
 One day, the author, like all his neighbours, received a promotional small tablet and a dry-erase marker, which was essentially as a mini whiteboard.
 The concept of the player's notebook was born, because it became feasible at a reasonable cost.
 In addition to taking notes in the hidden part, the visible parts would provide a quick reference to the rules, such as the conversion table.
 The notebook is printed on self-adhesive photo paper and affixed to black cardboard, like many other parts of the game.
 The inner surface is covered with a very resistant plastic film, guaranteed for 10 years for outdoor use against graffiti.
 With such protection, the markers will not leave unwanted residue on the notebooks and they are therefore designed to last for many games.
-The markers come from China and are sent to me by a company that is ready to sell in small quantities: Hangzhou Xiangtong Magnetic Products Co., Ltd. A label is printed with the personal laser printer of the author and it is stuck on the markers.
+The markers come from China and are sent to me by a company that is ready to print a logo in relatively small quantities (MOQ = 1000): Queenstar Stationary.
 Why is there one more marker than the number of players?
 In the event that one of these is defective, you will have a replacement immediately.

 Selection and Printout

-The search bag is made of high quality organic cotton, 145 gsm thick.
-They are handmade and sold on Etsy by a shop called TrulyCotton.
+The search bag is made of high quality organic cotton, 4.5 on. heavy.
+They are produced in India by a company with audited high standards of ethics : Norquest Bags.
+These standards ensure that no child is used in their fabrication and that employees have good salaries and working conditions.
 The softness of the fabric played an important role in their selection.
 They also had to have a rustic look to match the other elements of the game.
 The bags are identified by a blue version of the Conversion logo.
 The bag was originally designed for monochrome printing to control costs.
-In this handmade version, the logo and card table are printed individually on a film for transfer to a t-shirt.
-Although this method would allow colour printing, the blue-tone design has stuck for its visual effect.
-The film is glued manually to the bags with an iron.
+Although Norquest bag digital printing would allow colour printing, the blue-tone design has stuck for its visual effect.
 This is the most useful element of the game, as it happens from one player to another in each round for most secret hiding places searches.